Skip to content

 Architecture Overview

-Kubernaut is a microservices platform with 10 services that communicate through Kubernetes Custom Resources (CRDs).
+Kubernaut is a microservices platform with 11 services (v1.5+; 10 in v1.4) that communicate through Kubernetes Custom Resources (CRDs).
 This page provides a high-level view of how the services work together.

 System Diagram

 Gateway Webhook intake + dedup RR Remediation Orchestrator Owns RR lifecycle — creates child CRDs for each phase 1 2 3 4 5 Signal Processor Rego classification AI Analysis LLM investigation + selection Workflow Exec.
-Tekton / Job / Ansible Effectiveness Health scoring + drift Notification Slack / PagerDuty / Teams Support Services DataStorage PostgreSQL + Valkey AuthWebhook RAR override validation
+Tekton / Job / Ansible Effectiveness Health scoring + drift Notification Slack / PagerDuty / Teams API Frontend MCP / A2A (v1.5+) Support Services DataStorage PostgreSQL + Valkey AuthWebhook RAR override validation Kubernaut Agent LLM investigation (Go)

 Remediation Pipeline

-The pipeline processes signals through five CRD-native phases:
+The pipeline processes signals through six CRD-native phases:

 Phase What it does CRD